alienlebarge/droid-grille/README.md

 ## How it works

-You can refer to the diagram and the inputs and outputs list in `grille.ini` file.
+You can refer to the diagram and the inputs and outputs list in `droid.ini` file.

 ## What you need